mattiaverga/OpenNGC/README.md

 Where incongruences between catalogs was found we used NED as source.

+#### NOTES ON OBJECT DATA

+ - All object types: coordinates are taken from NED

+ - Open clusters (OCl | *Ass): where available, diameter is taken from Milky Way Star Clusters Catalog table, central_radius parameter.
+   MWSC object number is reported for reference.

 ### STATUS
 Currently importing data.
 Objects of type galaxy are completed.
-Other object types till NGC2000 completed.
+Other object types till NGC3000 completed.